 If necessary, you need to restrict access according to the data's level of detail, sensitivity and confidentiality.
 Some data centres like the UK Data Archive allow you to do that.
-You will also be able to do this when you use Pure to publish your data with Lancaster University.
+You will also be able to do this when you use Pure to publish your data.

 The University recommends restricting the dataset's visibility at the electronic document file level (not the dataset record level) to control access to it.
 If you deposit your data into Pure, you have the following options: